 This was one of the most decisive battles of the Crusades.
 The battle took place in 1187 after the Second Crusade had ended.
-Conflict between Crusader baron Raynald of Chatillon and Saladin erupted into a full-scale war.
+The conflict between Crusader baron Raynald of Chatillon and Saladin erupted into a full-scale war.

 The Battle of Hattin was a culmination of this war.
 Saladin was able to defeat the sizable Crusader army and capture most of its important leaders.
 He then marched onto Jerusalem and took it from the Crusaders.

-After a long siege and negotiations, the city was surrendered to Saladin in October, 1187 who allowed its inhabitants to peacefully evacuate.
-This marked the end of the Crusader control of Jerusalem.
+After a long siege and negotiations, the city was surrendered to Saladin in October 1187 who allowed its inhabitants to peacefully evacuate.
+This marked the end of the Crusader’s control of Jerusalem.